MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 The maker assessment components consist of two apps:

-- [**Maker Assessment Admin app**](nurture-components.md#maker-assessment-admin-app) app for admins to manage assessment questions.
+- [**Nurture apps - Admin**](nurture-components.md#maker-assessment-admin-app) app for admins to manage assessment questions.
 Share this app with other admins or training organizers, and assign them the Power Platform Admin SR security role.
-- [**Maker Assessment**](nurture-components.md#maker-assessment) app for makers to complete assessments.
+- [**Nurture apps - Maker**](nurture-components.md#maker-assessment) app for makers to complete assessments.
 Share this app with your makers, and assign them the Power Platform Maker SR security role.

 More information: